The Group of Disjoint 2-Spheres in 4-Space: Injectivity of the Kirk invariant: Proof of Theorem

-\item All the initial pairs $W_i,A^+_i$ either had $m_i=1$ to start with, or now have $n_i=0$ from Step~1.
+\begin{enumerate}[(a)] \item All the initial pairs $W_i,A^+_i$ either had $m_i=1$ to start with, or now have $n_i=0$ from Step~1.
 Each of these initial $W_i,A^+_i$ are still cleanly embedded and disjoint from all other Whitney and accessory disks.

 \item Each new Whitney disk $V_0$ created in Step~2 and modified in Step~5 is cleanly immersed, with $\lambda(V_0,V_0)=0\in\Z[x^{\pm 1}]$, and has interior disjoint from all other disks.
 The accessory disk $A^{p_0}$ for $V_0$ is framed and embedded with interior disjoint from all other Whitney and accessory disks.
 By construction both $V_0$ and $A^{p_0}$ have vanishing primary and secondary multiplicities, and are in fact disjoint from $f_2$.